Ranondorf/encrypt_add/README.md

 encrypt_add "Path to original archive" "Path to f:older to create temporary files in" "Path to file to be added" "Prefix to use in output file name"

+* Make sure to include trailing slash on second argument
+* See code for more detailed usage guidelines

 ## Credits
 Ruwan Samaranayake
 ## License